-A financial instrument is classified as an equity instrument when there is no contractual obligation for its settlement to be made by delivering cash or another financial asset to a third party, regardless of its legal form, evidencing a residual interest in the assets of an entity after deducting all of its liabilities
+A financial instrument is classified as an equity instrument when there is no contractual obligation for its settlement to be made by delivering cash or another financial asset to a third party, regardless of its legal form, evidencing a residual interest in the assets of an entity after deducting all of its liabilities.

-Transaction costs directly attributable to the issue of equity instruments are charged against equity capital, as a deduction against the value of the issue.
-Amounts paid and received for purchases and sales of equity instruments are recorded in equity, net of transaction costs.
+Transaction costs directly attributable to the issuance of equity instruments are recognised in equity as a deduction from the value of the issue.
+Amounts paid and received for purchases and sales of equity instruments are recognised in equity, net of transaction costs.